Relax! The Days of the Week in Portuguese and Why Every Day Is a Vacation

 Dropping the -feira

-While the days of the workweek in Portuguese may contain -feira, in everyday use most people drop off this ending.
-For example, take this English sentence:
+While the days of the workweek in Portuguese may contain -feira, in everyday conversations most people drop this ending.

 I dance Samba on Fridays.